 Substitutes

-- Sunflower seed butter: Creamy with a slightly bitter note
+- Sunflower seed butter is creamy with a slightly bitter note

-- Pumpkin seed paste: Earthy and rich in flavor
+- Pumpkin seed paste is earthy and rich in flavor

-- Tahini sesame paste: Nutty with a slight bitterness
+- Tahini sesame paste is nutty with a slight bitterness

-- Green pea puree: Vibrant color with a subtle sweetness
+- Green pea puree has a vibrant color with a subtle sweetness